mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Masks

-- Masks are strongly recommended in indoor public settings for everyone who is not fully immunized including children under 12.
+_Revised August 28, 2021_

-- Fully immunized people may continue to wear masks depending on their own personal risk assessment.
+- Masks are required in all indoor public spaces.
 - Public health officials recommend wearing a mask in indoor public gatherings.
 This is especially important for the unvaccinated and during higher-risk activities, such as singing or when distancing is not likely to be maintained.